mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## TF2 exits on startup

-Make sure you don't have any infinite loops caused by an `exec autoexec` in your custom configs (like in your `user/autoexec.cfg`).
+Make sure you don't have any infinite loops caused by an `exec autoexec` in your custom configs (like in your `autoexec.cfg`).
 Additionally, make sure your custom configs don't contain `quit`, and that your launch options don't contain `+quit`.

 ## Preloading animation and/or model mods not working

 If you are trying to use this sort of mod and preload it to bypass `sv_pure`, people have found async disk loading to be incompatible with preloading.

-Put `dynamic_background=itemtest` in your `modules.cfg` to disable some async disk loading features and fix preloading compatability.
+Put `mod_support=on` in your `modules.cfg` to disable some async disk loading features.

+You may also want to preload mods with the `dynamic_background=itemtest` module.

 ## yttrium's viewmodels not preloading

 If you use yttrium's viewmodels, the installer adds the preload commands to your `autoexec.cfg`.
-However, since mastercomfig doesn't use your `autoexec.cfg`, you'll have to add this to your `user/modules.cfg`:
+However, since mastercomfig doesn't use your `autoexec.cfg`, you'll have to add this to your `modules.cfg`:

 ```c
 dynamic_background=preload